 Phonics and reading scheme information

-Many of the children at The Coppice School are cognitively and developmentally functioning at pre phonics and reading levels.
+Many of the children at The Coppice School are cognitively and developmentally functioning at pre phonics reading levels.
 This means that they are not yet ready to learn these more formal skills.

 Class teams work with pupils to develop skills at the early stages of development that are successful in promoting;